Planning for the Future

 Building new facility with focus on sustainability

-The Met Council is planning to build a new water resource recovery facility to treat wastewater in the northwestern part of the region to replace the existing Rogers facility.
-The proposed Crow River Water Resource Recovery Facility is planned to have a variety of features to reduce energy use, manage stormwater, and recover heat from effluent just before it is returned to the environment.
+The Met Council plans to build a new water resource recovery facility in the northwestern part of the region to replace the existing Rogers facility.
+The proposed Crow River Water Resource Recovery Facility will feature technologies that reduce energy use, manage stormwater, and recover heat from effluent just before it is returned to the environment.

 Partnering to evaluate economic opportunities

-In 2024, the Met Council continued to evaluate numerous proposed data centers for our ability to meet wastewater service needs, both pipe capacity and treatment.
-High heat generating computing centers must be cooled, so in some cases, the Met Council evaluated our ability to provide reclaimed wastewater effluent for these cooling needs.
+In 2024, the Met Council continued evaluating several proposed data centers to determine our ability to meet wastewater service needs, both pipe capacity and treatment.
+High heat generating computing centers must be cooled, so in some cases, the Met Council assessed its ability to provide reclaimed wastewater effluent for these cooling needs.
 In nearly all cases, the final decision for cooling these facilities resulted in either using air-cooled processes or municipal water supply sources.
-Air cooling greatly reduces the amount of wastewater that needs to be discharged into the regional wastewater system.
+Air cooling greatly reduces the amount of wastewater that must be discharged into the regional wastewater system.
 The Met Council is currently conducting a study to evaluate the impact that potential post-cooling water might have on the treatment process at regional wastewater reclamation facilities and conducting policy research on the environmental and water supply impacts of datacenters.

 Innovating water reuse and resource recovery